Homeowners insurance escrow explained

 How does an escrow account pay for homeowners insurance?

 Before closing on a home, you will want to verify if your lender is required to set up an escrow on your behalf or if you have the option to handle it yourself.
 If your lender is responsible for setting up the escrow account, you will need to pay attention to any documents related to escrow during the closing process.
 Once the lender or bank sets up the escrow account, you will pay towards it each month when you make your mortgage payment.

 Homeowners insurance premiums are quoted for one year.
 Because the lender requires you to carry insurance for your property, the escrow account is established to ensure the payment is made.
 The amount you are quoted for annually is divided up into 12 equal payments, which is the amount established for monthly payments.
 When you close on your property, the first year of premiums is typically included in the closing costs.

-For example, if your homeowners insurance premiums are $1,000 annually, the payment will be $83 per month and added into the escrow account.
 Keep in mind that while your homeowners insurance premium could increase or decrease, it may not change your total monthly payment each month.
 It is possible your taxes or mortgage payments could also change, which might offset any changes to your homeowners insurance premiums.